keljoulali/data-eng-project/README.md

 * Step 3 : Enrich our datasets with movie ratings
 * Step 4 : Loading and saving the new dataset in Postgres/Neo4j.
 * Step 5 : Running queries to answer the questions previously asked.
-* Step 6 : Data visualization using Grafana/Jupyter notebook.
+* Step 6 : Data visualization using Jupyter notebook.
 ---
 Data model
 ---